You have a scalloped tongue. Now what?

 You loyally take herbs.
 You go as far as taking herbs every month.

-You avoid dairy, alcohol, salads, excess sugar, iced drinks, fried foods.
+You avoid dairy, alcohol, salads, sugar, iced drinks, fried foods and spicy foods.

-You incorporate more congee/porridge, broth, sweet potato, pumpkin soup and eat more nutritious foods.
+You incorporate more bone broth, sweet potato, pumpkin soup and eat more nutritious foods.

 You wait patiently.
 You’ve worked on your hydration, exercise, stress, and/or nutritional deficiencies.
 You’re doing all of the things.